zly2006/25w14craftmine-Bug-Fixes/README.md

 # CraftMine Bug Fixes

-### In this craftmine snapshot, Mojang has added eight world effects and three advancements that can never be obtained.
+### In this craftmine snapshot, Mojang has added nine world effects and four advancements that can never be obtained.
+(In normal mines)

 https://modrinth.com/mod/craftmine-fixes
 下载链接：https://pan.quark.cn/s/5fac8a1752a6